-Born in Norwich, Leah is a poet and clinical hypnotherapist who specialises in therapeutic writing and mindfulness of dreams and sleep.
-She is also a member of the Guild of Health Writers and a contributor to various magazines.
+Born in Norwich, Leah is a poet, wellbeing writer, mindfulness teacher and hypnotherapist.
+She also holds workshops in therapeutic writing and mindfulness of dreams and sleep.
+She is a member of Lapidus UK and the Guild of Health Writers and a regular contributor to Breathe magazine, Planet Mindful, Mslexia, Teen Breathe, Female First, Red magazine and Natural Health.

 She has an MA in Creative Writing and is currently undertaking further training with the International Federation of Biblio-Poetry Therapy, studying to be a Certified Poetry Therapist.
-She is also training to be a mindfulness teacher and gestalt psychotherapist.
+She is also training to be a UKCP accredited gestalt psychotherapist.

 Her poetry is often metaphysical and the exploration of dreams and the unconscious also informs a large part of her work.
 Since adolescence she has been a lucid dreamer, and in recent years, this nocturnal pursuit has inspired many of her poems.